aaronbieber/commit-tracker/README.md

-# Commit Tracker
+# Committed
 A Vim plugin to track files to commit for use with "monolithic" changeset VCSes like Subversion and Mercurial.

 What do I mean by "monolithic"?
-I suppose what I mean is "not git," meaning that the VCS itself doesn't have the "staging area" (or "index") functionality of git, so if you want to commit selectively you have to list the files on the command line or supply them in some explicit manner.
+I suppose what I mean is "not git," meaning that the VCS doesn't have the "staging area" (or "index") functionality of git, so if you want to commit selectively you have to list the files on the command line or supply them in some explicit manner.

 This plugin exposes functions to make it drop-dead simple to add and remove